-Did students who attended high schools with at least moderately well-implemented approaches to promoting deeper learning experience greater deeper learning opportunities and outcomes than they would have had they not attended these schools?
+Did students who attended high schools with at least moderately well-implemented approaches to promoting deeper learning actually experience greater deeper learning opportunities and outcomes than they would have had they not attended these schools?
 This question addressed a fundamental assumption that a well-implemented approach to deeper learning can result in more and better opportunities to develop critical competencies.

-Qualitative findings from the AIR study showed that deeper learning network schools applied a range of strategies and structures to foster deeper learning competencies.
+Research showed that deeper learning network schools applied a range of strategies and structures to foster deeper learning competencies.
 Those strategies and structures reported through interviews with school administrators and staff included: